Who Killed Vincent van Gogh?

 October 31, 2011

-For the past one hundred and twenty-eight years, the gunshot death of the world’s most iconic artist has been considered a suicide.
+For the past one hundred and thirty years, the gunshot death of the world’s most iconic artist has been considered a suicide.

 Today, under attack from all sides, few in the arena of Van Gogh biography and scholarship believe his famous mortal wound could have been self-inflicted.

 But if Vincent didn’t pull the trigger on himself in that wheatfield above the French village of Auvers-sur-Oise on July 27, 1890, who did?

 In recent years, that question has gradually shaped itself into art history’s most beguiling mystery.

 This website is dedicated to this mystery, in all its aspects.